vvv-school/assignment_solve-maze/README.md

 within the maze.

 ### Driving the Craft
-It is required to send a `yarp::os::Bottle` to the `/assignment_solve-maze-handler/motor:i` port, containing two double representing the angular and the linear speed:
+It is required to send a `yarp::os::Bottle` to the port `/assignment_solve-maze-handler/motor:i` containing two double representing the angular and the linear speed:
 ```c++
 yarp::os::Bottle &speed=portMotor.prepare();
 speed.clear();